Jaddy/lipu-toki-kinki/README.md

 # lipu-toki-kinki
 pali e lipu nimi pi toki kinki - creating a toki pona dictionary for kinky topics

-[toki pona](https://tokipona.org/) is a nice and small conlang to think about things from a personal perspective, and also useful as a meta language.
+[toki pona](https://tokipona.org/) is a nice and small [conlang](https://en.wikipedia.org/wiki/Constructed_language) to think about things from a personal perspective, and also useful as a meta language.

 This project aims at creating a dictionary of kinky (and queer) words and phrases.
 Language is mostly english and occasionaly german.

 Feel free to copy, contribute, whatever.

 ---

+## Contents

 + [General resources & links](resources.md)
 + [kinky dictionary in the making](toki-kinki.md)